 enough role quality or employer size to be useful for students.

-That means some popular names are intentionally not in the main ranking.
-In our database check on May 17, 2026, N26 had 0 active English-speaking, German-not-required working student roles, Zalando had 0, and Trade Republic had 0.
-Scalable Capital had 3, Personio had 1, Celonis had 6, Delivery Hero had 6, ABOUT YOU had 8, Siemens Healthineers had 8, and Allianz Technology had 10.
+That means some popular names are intentionally not in the English-friendly ranking.
+In our database check on June 5, 2026, N26 had 0 active English-speaking, German-not-required working student roles, Zalando had 0, and Trade Republic had 0.
+Beiersdorf had 7, ABOUT YOU had 8, Allianz Technology had 8, Siemens Healthineers had 10, and SAP had 76.

 Those numbers can change quickly.
 Use the live company list below for the freshest openings.